Ikea struggling to supply 1,000 product lines to UK due to Brexit and driver shortage

 All 22 stores in the UK are experiencing problems and shoppers have reported some outlets completely running out of mattresses, among other items.

-The Swedish retailer has said that ten per cent of all its products are affected by the shortages.
+The Swedish retailer has said that 10 per cent of all its products are affected by the shortages.

-The home furnishing giant is just one of a string of companies being hit by the impact of the current supply chain crisis.
+Ikea is just one of a string of companies being hit by the impact of the current supply chain crisis.

-Last week, McDonalds, Iceland, The Co-op, and Greggs all admitted that they were facing difficulties with stock.
+Last week, McDonald’s, Iceland, the Co-op and Greggs all admitted that they were facing difficulties with stock.

-The Wetherspoons chain said on Thursday that it was experiencing shortages of some beer brands.
+The Wetherspoon chain said on Thursday that it was experiencing shortages of some beer brands.
 And now some of its restaurants have started putting up notices saying they have reduced food menus, The Independent can reveal.

 Signs attached to tables and windows at the pub chain read: “We are experiencing a shortage of some menu items – some items may be temporarily unavailable while others may have changed.”